André Godard: Life

+In 1930, Iran passed its first antiquities law, drafted by Godard, Herzfeld, and Pope, with amendments from Minister of Education Yahya Khan Gharagouzelou.
+Godard played a significant role in identifying buildings to be preserved as cultural heritage.
 During his tenure, Godard was responsible for the restoration of major historic monuments of Iran, such as the Friday Mosque, the Shah Mosque, and Mosque of Sheikh Lutfallah of Isfahan among others.
 Using his directorships, he organized large excavations of bronzes of Luristan, Persepolis and Isfahan.
 He was also instrumental, together with fellow architect Maxime Siroux, in the design of the National Library of Iran, Tomb of Hafez, and Central Pardis, the main campus of the University of Tehran.